jaspereb/Retinanet-Tutorial/README.md

 Make sure to tick the `View > Auto Save Mode checkbox` then click `Open Dir` and set it to `~/RetinanetTutorial/PlumsVOC/JPEGImages`, `Change Save Dir` and set it to `~/RetinanetTutorial/PlumsVOC/Annotations`.
 Ensure PascalVOC is selected under </> and then click `Create\nRectBox`.
 Tick the `Use Default Label` box on the right and type `redPlum` beside it.

+We're going to add a 2nd class just for fun, so label some of the plums as 'greenPlum' by changing the text in default label before labelling them.
+Don't forget to change it back to redPlum for most of the examples.

 Now you can start labelling!
 The W key adds a new bounding box, you can select and delete them using the list on the right.
 You can also zoom with `CTRL-Scroll` and can grab the bounding box corners to adjust them.
 Click `Next Image` when you are done labelling each one and you should see .xml files start to appear in the `Annotations` folder.

-Go through an label every image in the `JPEGImages` folder.
-If you don't want to do every one, you can extract the PlumsVOC.zip sample dataset from this repo and use that instead.
+Go through and label every image in the `JPEGImages` folder.
+If you don't want to do labelling, you can extract the PlumsVOC.zip sample dataset from this repo and use that instead, you will still need to do the 'Making ImageSets' step.

 ## Making ImageSets
-The `ImageSets/Main` folder needs to contain 3 files. `trainval.txt` lists every JPEGImages file without the extension, there will already be an xml file in `Annotations` with the same name as every JPG file. `train.txt` is a subset of `trainval.txt` with all the images you want to train on. `test.txt` is a subset of `trainval.txt` with all the images you want to test (validate) on.
-There should be no overlap between `train` and `test`.
+The `ImageSets/Main` folder needs to contain 3 files. `trainval.txt` lists every JPEGImages file without the extension, there will already be an xml file in `Annotations` with the same name as every JPG file. `train.txt` is a subset of `trainval.txt` with all the images you want to train on. `val.txt` is a subset of `trainval.txt` with all the images you want to test (validate) on.
+There should be no overlap between `train` and `val`.

 To make these: